 3. The database contains sequences of the structures from PDB.
 To increase the search speed, redundancy is removed from the database; the PDB sequences are clustered with other sequences that are at least 95% identical, and only the representative of each cluster is stored in the database.
-This database is termed 'pdb_95'.
-A copy of this database is included in the downloaded zipfile as 'pdb_95.pir'.
-Newer versions of this database, updated as new structures are deposited in PDB, can be downloaded from the MODELLER website at <http://salilab.org/modeller/supplemental.html>.

-4. MODELLER is a command line tool, and so all commands must be run by typing at the command line.
-All of the necessary input files for this demonstration are in the downloaded zipfile; simply download and extract the zipfile and change into the newly-created directory (using the ''cd'' command at the command line).
+This database is termed "pdb_95."
+A copy of this database is included in the downloaded zip-file as 'pdb_95.pir'.
+Newer versions of this database, updated as new structures are deposited in PDB, can be downloaded from the MODELLER website at <https://salilab.org/modeller/supplemental.html>.
+4. MODELLER is a command line tool, so all commands must be run by typing at the command line.
+All of the necessary input files for this demonstration are in the downloaded zip-file; simply download and extract the zip-file and change into the newly created directory (using the "'cd'" command at the command line).
 After this, MODELLER scripts can be run as shown in the text.
-All MODELLER scripts are Python scripts and so should be run with the ''python'' command.
-(On some systems the full path to the Python interpreter is necessary, such as '/usr/bin/python' on a Linux or Mac machine or 'C:\python26\python.exe' on a Windows system.)
+All MODELLER scripts are Python scripts and so should be run with the "'python'" command.
+(On some systems the full path to the Python interpreter may be necessary, such as '/usr/bin/python' on a Linux or Mac machine or 'C:\python27\python.exe' on a Windows system.)
 MODELLER scripts can also be run from other Python frontends, such as IDLE, if desired.
-On a Windows system, it is generally not a good idea to simply 'double click' on a MODELLER Python script, since any output from the script will disappear as soon as it finishes.
-Finally, if Python is not installed, MODELLER includes a basic Python 2.3 interpreter as 'mod<version>'.
-For example, to run this first script using MODELLER version 9.11's own interpreter, run 'mod9.11 make_pdb_95.py'.
-Note that mod9.11 automatically creates a 'make_pdb_95.log' logfile.
+On a Windows system, it is generally not a good idea to simply "double click" on a MODELLER Python script, since any output from the script will disappear as soon as it finishes.
+Finally, if Python is not installed, MODELLER includes a basic Python 2.3 interpreter as "'mod<version>'."
+For example, to run the first script using MODELLER version 9.17's own interpreter, run "'mod9.17 make_pdb_95.py'."
+Note that 'mod9.17' automatically creates a "'make_pdb_95.log'" logfile.
 5. The binary database is much faster to use than the original text format database, 'pdb_95.pir'.
 Note, however, that it is not necessarily smaller.
 This script does not need to be run again unless 'pdb_95.pir' is updated.
 6. 'TvLDH.ali' simply contains the primary sequence of the target, in MODELLER's variant of the PIR format (which is documented in more detail in the MODELLER manual).
-This file is included in the zipfile.

-7. Although MODELLER's algorithms are deterministic, exactly the same job run on different machines (e.g. a Linux box versus a Windows or Mac machine) may give different results.
+This file is included in the zip-file.
+7. Although MODELLER's algorithms are deterministic, exactly the same job run on different machines (e.g., a Linux box versus a Windows or Mac machine) may give different results.

 This difference may arise because different machines handle rounding of floating point numbers and ordering of floating point operations differently, and the minor differences introduced can be compounded and end up giving very different outputs.
 This variation is normal and to be expected, and so the results shown in this text may differ from those obtained by running MODELLER elsewhere.

-8. The sequence identity is not a statistically reliable measure of alignment significance and corresponding model accuracy for values lower than 30%(35,36).
+8. The sequence identity is not a statistically reliable measure of alignment significance and corresponding model accuracy for values lower than 30% [35, 36].
 During a scan of a large database, for instance, it is possible that low values occur purely by chance.
-In such cases, it is useful to quantify the sequence-structure relationship using more robust measures of statistical significance, such as E-values(37), that compare the score obtained for an alignment with an established background distribution of such scores.
+In such cases, it is useful to quantify the sequence-structure relationship using more robust measures of statistical significance, such as E-values [37], that compare the score obtained for an alignment with an established background distribution of such scores.